codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 ## AWS: Seting up Credentials

+We will need to set up credentials for our GitHub Actions to be able to deploy to our AWS Accounts.
 For now, we will focus on the following of our accounts as deployment targets:

 - Integration Test
 - Production Single-tenant